kgdunn/pid-book/latent-variable-modelling/principal-component-analysis.rst

 ..
 Check Q2 values: in ProMV they keep increasing, never decreasing.

-:index:`Cross-validation` is a general tool that helps to avoid over-fitting - it can be applied to any model, not just latent variable models.
+:index:`Cross-validation <single: cross-validation>` is a general tool that helps to avoid over-fitting - it can be applied to any model, not just latent variable models.

 As we add successive components to a model we are increasing the size of the model, |A|, and we are explaining the model-building data, |X|, better and better.
 (The equivalent in least squares models would be to add additional :math:`\mathbf{X}`-variable terms to the model.)
 The model's :math:`R^2` value will increase with every component.
 As the following equation shows, the variance of the :math:`\widehat{\mathbf{X}}` matrix increases with every component, while the residual variance in matrix :math:`\mathbf{E}` must decrease.